braintree/runbook/README.md

 DESC
 ```

+##### Download

-**download**: Downloads the specified file to `to`.
+Downloads the specified file to `to`.
 An optional `ssh_config` can be specified to configure how the download command gets run, for example specifying the remote host and remote directory to download from.
 Optional `options` can be specified that get passed down to the underlying sshkit implementation

 ```ruby
 download /home/pblesi/rad_file.txt, to: my_rad_file.txt, ssh_config: {servers: ["host1.prod"]}, options: {log_percent: 10}
 ```

+##### Layout

-**layout**: Define a tmux layout to be used by your runbook.
+Defines a tmux layout to be used by your runbook.
 When executing the runbook, the specified layout will be initialized.
 This statement can only be specified at the book level.
 See [Tmux Layouts](#tmux-layouts) for more details.

 ```ruby
 layout [[